GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories

-In order to achieve a higher model interpretability addressing \textit{CH6}, one of the main deep anomaly detection challenges of~\cite{10.1145/3439950}, we introduce a Block Attention-anomaly Score (BAS) for our GADFormer model.
-This score represents a group abnormality by the ratio of a block attention matrix weighted output and the average outputs of a transformer encoder block layer.
-This allows to show the capability of a transformer encoder block layer to 1) generally distinguish pattern of different groups (trajectories) and 2) to separate between normal and abnormal groups (individual trajectories).
+BAS represents in a transformer encoder block layer a multi-head-attention group anomaly by the ratio between distance of an aggregated block attention matrix $a_{m,b}$ and its normal block average $a_{b}$ and distance of $a_{b}$ to the average of $topN$ abnormal aggregated attention matrices $a_{topN,b}$ (cf. line 10 of Algorithm~\ref{alg:algBAS}).
+This allows to show the capability of a transformer encoder block layer to 1)~generally distinguish pattern of different groups~(trajectories) and 2)~to separate between normal and abnormal groups of attention head weights for individual trajectories (groups).
+Therewith BAS is different to the work of~\cite{Baan2019DoTA}, which aims to identify single feature-relevant attention heads by maximum attention weights and histograms instead of using average attention distances.

-Since the cells of an attention matrix $a_{m,h,b}$ contain the scaled dot product of $q_{m,h}$ and $k_{m,h}$ (two projected group embeddings projected from input tokens $pe$ which are either embeddings of trajectory points $p$ or embeddings of trajectory segments $s$ as group members $o$), their similarity weights the importance of the bidirectional relationship of a group member pair in different heads $h$ and with that, focuses with different views to the behavioral pattern of a group (trajectory path pattern in the context of the task of GAD on individual trajectories), whereas its concatenated projected dot product with the third projected group member embeddings $v_{m,h}$ provides the overall-importance-weighted attention output matrix $O_{m,b}$ emphasizing task relevant behavior of a concrete group $m$ (task relevant trajectory path segments of an individual trajectory $\Lambda$$_{m}$).
+Since the cells of an attention matrix $a_{m,h,b}$ contain the scaled dot product of $q_{m,h}$ and $k_{m,h}$ (two projected group embeddings projected from input tokens $pe$, cf. Figure~\ref{fig:GADFormerArch}), their similarity weights the importance of the bidirectional relationship of a group member pair in different heads $h$ and with that, focuses with different views to the behavioral pattern of a group (trajectory path pattern in the context of the task of GAD on individual trajectories), whereas its concatenated projected dot product with the third projected group member embeddings $v_{m,h}$ provides the overall-importance-weighted attention output matrix $O_{m,b}$ emphasizing task relevant pattern of a concrete group $m$ (task relevant trajectory path segments of an individual trajectory $\Lambda$$_{m}$).

-The BAS for each group within each transformer encoder block is calculated by Algorithm~\ref{alg:algBAS}.
-The inputs of this algorithm are group attention matrices of the transformer encoder blocks and the euclidean distance measure.
-Further parameters are the ratio for the top N abnormal groups, block index b and groups M.
+After emphasizing the role of the attention mechanism, we describe in Algorithm~\ref{alg:algBAS} how to calculate BAS in detail.
+The inputs of this algorithm are the attention matrices $a$ of the transformer encoder blocks and the euclidean distance measure.
+Further parameters are the ratio for the top N abnormal groups, block index~b and the amount of groups~M.